Philippines' dollar reserves hit $110.9 billion at end-2025 - BusinessWorld Online

 GIR refers to the central bank’s foreign assets held mostly as investments in foreign-issued securities, foreign exchange, and monetary gold, among others.

-These are supplemented by claims to the International Monetary Fund (IMF) in the form of reserve position in the fund and special drawing rights (SDRs).
+These are supplemented by claims to the International Monetary Fund (IMF) in the form of reserve position in the fund and special drawing rights (SDR).

 In a statement released late Wednesday, the BSP said the level of dollar reserves as of end-2025 is enough to cover about four times the country’s short-term external debt based on residual maturity.